 If the idea of a from-scratch, homemade cheesecake sounds daunting, the simplicity of this recipe will blow your mind.

-- These are easy to make, with about 30 minutes of prep time.
+- These are simple to make, with about 30 minutes of prep time.

 - There's no oven or water bath required - no-bake cheesecake for the win!